geco-bern/FluxDataKit/README.md

 ### ancillary remote sensing data

 For machine learning or other modelling purposes we provide ancillary MODIS based remote sensing data as described in the FluxnetEO dataset.
-We refer to the original publication and our [FluxnetEO]() package for easy reading and processing of the data.
+We refer to the original publication and our [FluxnetEO](https://bg.copernicus.org/articles/19/2805/2022/) package for easy reading and processing of the data.

 ## Acknowledgements

 The flux data kit is part of the LEMONTREE project and funded by Schmidt Futures and under the umbrella of the Virtual Earth System Research Institute (VESRI).

+## References

+Ukkola, Anna M., Gab Abramowitz, and Martin G. De Kauwe.
+"A flux tower dataset tailored for land model evaluation."
+Earth System Science Data 14.2 (2022): 449-461.

+Ukkola, A. M., Haughton, N., De Kauwe, M. G., Abramowitz, G., and Pitman, A. J.: FluxnetLSM R package (v1.0): a community tool for processing FLUXNET data for use in land surface modelling, Geosci.
+Model Dev., 10, 3379-3390, 2017

+Walther, Sophia, et al. "A view from space on global flux towers by MODIS and Landsat: the FluxnetEO data set."
+Biogeosciences 19.11 (2022): 2805-2840.